 Greg Chin joined the California Housing Partnership in 2008.
-As Director of Consulting Supervision – Northern CA, Greg supervises and mentors a team of local financial consultants and oversees the financial consulting technical assistance and training to the Partnership’s government and nonprofit partners in the Central Valley, and mentors local financial consultants.
+As Director of Consulting Supervision – Northern CA, Greg supervises and mentors a team of local financial consultants and oversees the financial consulting technical assistance and training offered to the Partnership’s government and nonprofit partners.
+Greg was promoted from his previous role as Central Valley Director in 2021.
 He has more than 20 years of experience in affordable housing finance and development.
 Greg has assisted numerous housing developers, cities, and counties as a consultant on affordable housing projects that included financing with Low Income Housing Tax Credits, tax-exempt bonds, redevelopment agency funds, HOME funds, the Federal Home Loan Bank Affordable Housing Program, and other programs.
 Greg has also assisted public agencies with the creation of affordable housing programs and policies, including inclusionary housing programs and commercial linkage fees that benefit affordable housing.

 Greg received a Master of Public Policy from the Graduate School of Public Policy at the University of California, Berkeley, and a Bachelor of Arts in Economics from the University of California, Berkeley.